 3. I worked for a brand-building company to promote different products (mainly liqueur promotions).
 In the end, my job was to give away a sample or something and in return ask for their contact information.
 It was another situation where I needed to know how to communicate with someone in order for them to get their information for the company I was helping.
 For the most part, this was a fun part time gig I did a few nights a week here and there.
 Looking back, this was another "thing" I did that helped prepare me for Get You In Shape.
 I had to go into a new environment, meet new people, ask if they wanted a sample or something free (mainly a sample of a particular brand of liqueur) and then ask them if they wouldn't mind filling out a contact form.
 It was something I got good at doing and was a mindset shift and learning how to approach people and learning how to communicate with people.

-4. I was a Bartender at my roommate’s (and longtime friend’s) bar in Lewisville (Hat Tricks).
+4. I was a Bartender at my roommate’s (and longtime friend Tony Avezzano's ) bar in Lewisville (Hat Tricks).
 Don't need to go into depth on this one to know that this is a service based position and I needed to TALK TO PEOPLE in order to be a bartender.
 This was another great way to learn how to communicate and how to serve.

-5. I continued to benefit from using the nutrition products I was using from a direct selling company.
+5. I continued to benefit from using the nutrition products I was using from a network marketing company.
 I also also consistently helped more and more people get started on programs that would help them get results with the same products I used.
-I continue to plug into their National Success School.
-This was incredible for my personal growth during this time.
+I met a number of mentors during this time which was incredible for my personal growth during this time.

 6. Stayed consistent with personal training clients.
 This was something I just enjoyed doing.
 Mainly because I knew I was gifted at it and was passionate about helping people with their health and fitness.